ketangupta1/Elastic-Search/README.md

         "_source":
       }

-      "_source" contains the actual data.
+- "_source" contains the actual data.
 So every document is: metadata+JSON

 - Some comparison with elasticsearch and RDBMS for understanding purposes only:
     - Document <-> rows in SQL
     - Fields <-> columns in SQL
     - Index <-> Table in SQL

 - Documents are grouped together by indices.

+## Elasticsearch REST-API
+- There are two methods of getting data from elasticsearch.
+Using query and by using REST-API
+- When we want data from elasticsearch we are running a query but that query is converted to the REST-API.
+- To write API on kibana UI go to management->Dev Tools.
+Here we will write API.
+- The structure of API contains: Method+API-name(started with _)+Command
+    - GET _cluster/health
+    - GET _cat/nodes?v: "_cat" data should come in a human-readable format. "?v" header should also come
+    - GET _cat/indices?v&expand_wildcards=all